-GRAPHIC PRODUCTION: YEARBOOK 10-12 (MCSTU10), (MGRPR11) & (MGRPR12)
+GRAPHIC PRODUCTION: YEARBOOK 11-12 (MGRPR11) & (MGRPR12)

-This course is available for students grades 10-12.
-Graphic Production (Desktop Publishing) is a course designed around the construction and creative process of building the NDSS Yearbook.
-Students will engage in a period of creative design and collaboration to determine theme and continuity of design.
-Students will learn how to effectively and efficiently use digital media design tools such as Photoshop, as well as learn design theories such as principles of design, typography and other design elements.
-Additionally, students will learn effective time management, organization and communication to complete projects and assignments in a timely manner.
-Course materials and work can be included into post-secondary art-portfolio submissions for university applications.
+This course is available for students in grades 10-12.
+Graphic Production is designed around the creative process of building the NDSS Yearbook.
+Students will engage in collaborative work to determine theme and design continuity.
+They will learn basic photography skills and gain an introduction to design principles, including elements such as typography and page layouts.
+Students will also develop essential skills in time management, organization, and communication to complete projects and assignments on time.
+Additionally, students will have the opportunity to include their work in post-secondary art portfolio submissions for university applications.